gfx-tekminera/gfx-spreadsheet/README.md

     // map column to function (optionItem, row) => callback
     // function will be used as callback in Array(valuesMap[dataKey]).filter(callback) valuesFilter?: Record<keyof DataRow, ValuesFilter>;

+    // add icon to spreadsheet header
+    headerIcon?: { [key: string]: React.FC<HeaderIconComponentProps> }

+    // Function that handles the scroll event in the Spreadsheet component.
+Run the callback when reach the bottom row. scrollListener?: () => void;
   };
 };
 ```